Dyalog/ride/docs/protocol.md

 └───────────────────┴───────────────────┴─────~─────┘
 ```
 *Total length* is 8 + the payload's length in bytes.
-The payload is usually a 2-element JSON array consisting of a command name and arguments as key/value pairs:
+The payload is almost always a 2-element JSON array consisting of a command name and arguments as key/value pairs:
 ```json
 ["CommandName",{"key1":"value1","key2":222,"key3":[3,4,5]}]
 ```